simplay/bofrev/README.md

   + `<M>` is **2**: run in multiplayer server mode.

 `./bofrev -h` To list the show the help man.

-`rspec tests/some_tests.rb` to run grid tests

-On windows, please run the application the following way:
-`ruby bofrev -g <G> -d 1`
-without the parameter `-d 1`, the application will start to lag eventually (pretty soon).

 ## Known Issues